PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * check filename FieldStorage when a param is treated as file
   * not delete dis datasets when jobs are reassigned
   * check useFastCGI before importing flup
   * introduced nDBConForFastCGIWSGI